And The Buntings Flew (Novel)

 A story of prejudice, cowardice, bravery and childhood in 1970’s Belfast as a young girl and her family become unwittingly embroiled in escalating sectarian violence.

-In 1975, eight-year-old Purdey McDowell is an unseen witness to an apparent terrorist attack on her father’s life, following a stand-off with the IRA.
+In 1975, eight-year-old Purdey McDowell is an unseen witness to an apparent terrorist attack on her father’s life.
 Purdey believes she recognises one of the gunmen as a friend of her father’s.

 Purdey faces an overwhelming dilemma: tell the grown-ups that she knows who shot and injured her father, or say nothing and live with the terrible knowledge.
 Either way, her life and the lives of those close to her are in danger.